Soejima Taneomi: Life and career

 In 1873, Soejima led a mission to Beijing to protest the murder of 54 crewmembers of a wrecked Ryūkyūan merchant vessel by Paiwan aborigines on the southwestern tip of Taiwan in December 1871.
 (The former Ryūkyū Kingdom had only been formally claimed by the Empire of Japan, as Japanese sovereign territory from September 1872.)
 Soejima succeeded in meeting with the Tongzhi Emperor partly on the basis of the goodwill extended over the Maria Luz Incident, but Japan's demands for compensation were refused, leading to the Taiwan Expedition of 1874.
 However, the mission to China did succeed in establishing formal diplomatic relations between Japan and China.

 After the return of the Iwakura Mission and the rejection of the Seikanron proposals to invade Korea in October 1873, Soejima resigned from the government.
 He later joined Itagaki Taisuke and Eto Shimpei in forming the Aikoku Koto political party.
 On a visit to China in 1876, he was received with high honors by the mandarins by reason of his scholarship, and he became private adviser of the emperor.

+Starting from around 1873, Soejima became one of the best disciples of Honda Chikaatsu, a spiritualist known for devising chinkon kishin.
+In the 1883 text Shintō montai (真道問対), Soejima asks a series of 114 questions about the nature of the universe, soul, etc. in a Socratic-style dialogue with his master Honda.
+A similar text is Questions and answers at Sōkai’s window (滄海窓問答, Sōkaisō mondō) compiled in 1898 by Sasaki Tetsutarō (佐佐木哲太朗), which contains 98 questions and answers on Soejima's understanding of Honda's spiritual studies.
+The title of the text is derived from Soejima's nickname Sōkai (蒼海).

-Soejima returned to government service in 1878, serving in the Imperial Household Ministry.
+Soejima returned to government service in 1878, serving in the Imperial Household Agency.
 In 1888 he was appointed to the Privy Council, and became its vice chairman in 1891.
-In 1892, he was called upon to become Home Minister in the first Matsukata administration.
+In 1892, he was called upon to become Home Minister in the First Matsukata Cabinet.